xieyuschen/quic-example/3.packets-during-echo/README.md

 }
 ```

-If it needs send a RETRY packet, the server side construct a token to send back:
+If it needs send a RETRY packet, the server side will construct a token to send back:

 ```go
 func (s *baseServer) sendRetry(remoteAddr net.Addr, hdr *wire.Header, info *packetInfo) error {